 - c.
 Provision for bonuses for directors (and other officers) In order to allocate funds for the payment of bonuses for directors (and other officers), the Company and some consolidated subsidiaries record an amount based on the expected level of payment. - d.
 Provision for product warranties e.
-Provision for business restructuring and liquidation losses f.
-Provision for environmental measures In preparation for expenditure associated with future environmental measures, an amount is recorded based on a reasonably estimated amount.
+Provision for business restructuring and liquidation losses amount is recorded.